 Elizabeth Thomson (b.
 1955, Auckland, Aotearoa) is one of Aotearoa New Zealand’s foremost visual artists, working primarily in the mediums of sculpture and installation.
-Over the past three decades, Thomson has developed a remarkable ouevre working across large scale installations and exquisitely crafted small sculptural works in which she explores the complex visual interplay between art and science.
-Specifically referencing biology and physics, Thomson’s work investigates the representation of scientific knowledge in visual form, drawing on languages of pattern and abstraction, harmony and rupture, analogy and rhythm.
+Over the past three decades, Thomson has developed a remarkable oeuvre working across large-scale installations and exquisitely crafted small sculptural works in which she explores the complex visual interplay between art and science.

 In 2011 Elizabeth Thomson was one of nine artists invited to participate in an expedition aboard HMNZS Otago bound for the Kermadecs.
 The immediate sensory experience of the expansive and pristine-blue Pacific ocean during this journey became the catalyst for a potent new body of work exploring colour, materiality and depth.
 The subsequent exhibition, Kermadec, toured for a number of years throughout major venues in NZ, Tonga, Easter Island (Rapa Nui), Santiago, Chile and the Tjibaou Cultural Centre, New Caledonia.